The spread of actionable and useful knowledge, ideas and information accelerates increases in human welfare and can be achieved at low cost.

 Small changes in agricultural practices can substantially improve productivity and profitability.
 However, offering farmers standardized agricultural advice has limited effectiveness due to variation in local conditions and farmer characteristics.
 Traditional extension systems have been unable to incorporate and disseminate this information to farmers, in part due to the high costs of operating in rural areas.

 In developed countries, new technologies are transforming agricultural production by allowing farmers to better target inputs and management decisions to local conditions.
-In developing countries, many of these technologies are beyond the reach of individual farmers.
+In many low- and middle-income countries, many of these technologies are beyond the reach of individual farmers.
 However, several technological innovations have created new opportunities to provide customized information to farmers:

 - Satellite and drone photographs enable data collection and validation from above